QubitExplorer/Recommender-System/README.md

 2. An informal version designed for subject matter experts, focusing on practical applications without deep technical explanations for ease understanding.

-Here's my informal version for the business world and beginners like me who are just getting started with recommender systems:

-Instead of throwing around random mathematical derivations for recommendation engine or recommender systems, I finally decided to write this example.
-In the beginning, I knew nothing about recommendation engine.
-So, let's take a guess: what are they, how it might work, why do we need them in our daily lives and how we can leverage it for various real life use case.

-To understand this, lets imagine we're in the olden days.
-We would like to buy a **new horse**, since there's no modern cars at the time.
-But we **do not know which one to buy** and **where to buy it**.
-So, what would we do now ?.
-Well, we would probably ask for a **recommendations or suggestions** from people with experience **(i.e. past data)**, and **who shares similar interest** and would gather advise from each one of them.
+Here is a quick example for recommendation engine, to get started:
 ----------------------------------------------------------------------------------------------------------------
 Lets say, we have three best friends, and all of them were having equal knowledge but totally different varities of interests:

-As a User (Horse Buyer), we like: **Football, Hiking, Climbing, Animal Caretaking and Reading**
+As a User (New Product), we like: **Football, Hiking, Climbing, Animal Caretaking and Reading**

 Friend A: Enjoys **Football, Hiking, Running, Animal Caretaker and Climbing**